kanongil/node-uristream/README.md

   + `size` - Integer representing total data size in bytes. `-1` if unknown.
   + `modified` - Date last modified. `null` if unknown.
   + `etag` - String entity tag. `undefined` if unknown.

+#### Event: 'fetched'

+The `fetched` event can be used to be notified when the remote fetch has finished.
+This can happen before `end` or `error` is emitted, if the stream is consumed slowly and it has an internal buffer.

+Note that attaching a listerner for this, will also defer a remote fetch error `error` emit until the internal buffer has emptied, instead of immediately triggering.

+* `err` - Fetch failure `Error`, or `undefined` if successful:

 ## Installation